Y4PT #HealthyMobility World Campaign

 A youthful look at mobility from a health perspective

-After two editions of the Y4PT #HealthyMobility World Campaign – Modal Shift Challenge series (http://www.y4pt.org/projects/campaigns/healthy-mobility/), give it another try and move around your city by using public transport, cycling and/or walking for one month at least and share your experience with us by filling up our online survey.
+After two editions of the Y4PT #HealthyMobility World Campaign – Modal Shift Challenge series (https://www.y4pt.org/projects/campaigns/healthy-mobility/), give it another try !
+Take our Challenge and move around your city by using public transport, cycling and/or walking for 1 month at least and share your experience with us by filling up our online survey.

 WHY HEALTHY MOBILITY?